 If so, it could save you from the humiliation of pitching even when you know beforehand that it won’t work.

-When it comes to influencer marketing, everyone loves to go for the hottest names with the most significant followings — “the prettiest blonde in the room”.
+Regarding influencer marketing, everyone loves to go for the hottest names with the most significant followings — “the prettiest blonde in the room.”
 But, of course, this violates the Nash Equilibrium by not taking into account the actions of others.

 Big-name influencers are courted by tons of other brands at any given moment.

 Let’s talk about the “Magic Middle”.
 What does it mean?

 Influencers in the Magic Middle

 David Sifry, the founder of Technorati, coined the term “Magic Middle” for bloggers with 20−1,000 active inbound links.